-- zinc deficiency

-- Vitamin A deficiency

 - unsafe sex

-- unsafe water

-- sanitation and hygiene
+- unsafe water, sanitation and hygiene

 - unmet contraceptive needs

 - indoor smoke from solid fuels

 - sub-optimal breast feeding

 - iron deficiency.

 In 2004, the cumulative toll for these factors was estimated to be 11.3 million deaths and 384 million lost disability-adjusted life years.
 Thus, any actions that perpetuate poverty also increase death and disease on this planet.